Justinean/EnviroPact/README.md

 ![GitHub repo stars](https://img.shields.io/github/stars/Justinean/EnviroPact/eCommerceBackEnd?color=8B0000&logo=GitHub&logoColor=8B0000&style=flat)

 ## Description
-- We care deeply about the environment and holding the corporations destroying it accountable.
+- We care deeply about the environment and holding the corporations that are destroying it accountable.
 - The goal of this application is to provide a localized source of information on environmental subject matter in relationto corporations.
 - A lot of times data can be complicated and lengthy to read through, so this application aims to make that information accessible and easily understood.
 - We strengthened our MERN stack, React App, and Material UI knowledge and skills, as well as learned how to better collaborate with team members.